 I've found one quote directly attributed to Andrew Tribble (The New York Age, 24 Dec 1908).
 From that:

 "I never go on the stage unless I try to do my best.
 That, somehow, has always been my motto, and I have been well paid for sticking to it."Tribble was playing 'Miss Lilly White' in Cole and Johnson's The Red Moon at the time.
-I cannot discern whether a black man was portraying a white woman in this role.
+I cannot discern from the image (above, right) whether a black man was portraying a white woman in this role.
 But my mind boggles as I gather from several sources that black minstrelsy followed at least one custom established by whites: Tribble was known to perform in blackface.

 So, let me see if I have this right.
 At the dawn of the Jazz Age, African Americans were highly compensated for going into blackface and mocking white actors who had been pretending to be black.
-Tribble, in his blackface, pretended to be Lilly White.
+Tribble, in blackface, pretended to be Lilly White.

 Communally-expressed humor can take public dialogue to subjects it otherwise might not entertain.
-Ministers and minstrels both seek to alleviate suffering, some times they offer relief that is a detriment to others.
+Ministers and minstrels both seek to alleviate suffering.
+Sometimes they offer relief that is a detriment to others.

 |1894 - The Original Pickanniny Band, likely featuring Andrew Tribble.|

 **Carry Me Back to Ole Virginny was written in 1878, about the time of Tribble's birth.
 It is credited to James Bland, an African American minstrel born in New York.
 In 1940 this work, with its romanticized view of slavery, became Virginia's State Song.
-In 1994 the Virginia Senate proposed amending some lyrics, replacing 'darkeys' with 'dreamers' and 'Massa' with 'my loved ones.'
+In 1994 the Virginia Senate proposed amending some lyrics, replacing 'darkeys' with "dreamers" and "Massa" with "my loved ones."
 The bill failed.
 In 1997 Governor George Allen signed legislation making this minstrel ode the 'State Song Emeritus.'